What is green woodworking, and why do it?

 Green wood is usually bought from small, local woodsmen.
 Using small diameter trees means it easier to transport, and energy costs are kept down further by converting it into component parts by hand.

 Working wood green is a healthy, physically rewarding activity that can be carried out in the woods, workshop, or front room!
 There is no dust generated from cleaving and shaving, and the shavings can be put to use lighting fires, or providing mulch for the garden.
 I am experimenting with using mine as an environmental packaging material.

 Green wood usually comes from coppice.
 Coppicing is a traditional form of woodland management which works harmoniously and sustainably with the natural environment.
 Young trees are felled, opening up the canopy and maintaining the root system of the tree.
-New shoots soon sprout from the stump.
+This allows dormant seeds on the woodland floor to germinate, creating habitat and food for a wide range of native species.
+New shoots soon sprout from the stump of the tree, and grow strongly, fed by the established root system.
 Coppicing is vastly superior in terms of bio-diversity to un-managed woodland.
+By parcelling up land into plots, the landowner can develop a sustainable business, whilst simultaneously providing a rich environment for native flora and fauna.
 I hand pick my stems from a well-managed local wood whose owner is always delighted his “wonky bits” are put to good use.

 I run award winning courses from my beautiful workshop in South Devon.
 Check out my green wood furniture courses if you fancy some practical, hands-on learning about green woodworking, and take away a gorgeous hand-made family heirloom.
 Or click here to see more of the ways i use green wood in my furniture.